 - Travel facial tissue pack

-- Any medications or health supplies your child may need.
+- Any medications or health supplies your child may need

 - Extra suitcase or duffel bag for all your shopping and souvenirs.
-There’s nothing like spending too much on park merchandise to then realize you have to buy another piece of luggage too.
+There’s nothing like spending too much on park merchandise to then realize you have to buy another piece of luggage, too

 For getting to and around Orlando, consider:

-- Extra in-car storage, like this.
+- Extra in-car storage, like this

-- Proof of insurance for rental cars.
+- Proof of insurance for rental cars

-What to pack: Last minute planning
+What to pack – last-minute planning

-These packing tips are geared toward families staying in hotel rooms, whether on- or off-site.
-Your list will be more extensive (and customized to your needs) if you have chosen alternative housing, such as camping or vacation home.
-We’re not listing clothes right here, because you know how long your stay will be and how many pairs of socks you need.)
+These packing tips are geared toward families staying in hotel rooms, whether at a Universal or third-party property; your list will be more extensive – and customized to your needs – if you have chosen alternative housing, such as camping or a vacation home.
+(We’re not listing clothes here, because you know how long your stay will be and how many pairs of socks you need.)

 - Resealable plastic baggies in different sizes.
 These are good for holding snacks as well as packing a bathing suit that’s still damp on the day you leave.

 - Small rope or cord and some clothespins.
-With these you can string a makeshift clothesline in your bathroom or on your balcony for drying bathing suits or washed items.
+With these, you can string a makeshift clothesline in your bathroom or on your balcony for drying bathing suits or washed items.

-- Extension cords that support multiple plugins.
+- Extension cords that support multiple plug-ins.
 This accessory will ensure you don’t have to tear apart your hotel room to find the closest outlets to your bed – and it will prevent arguments when everyone goes to plug in their phones at the end of the night.

 - Finally, our favorite hotel travel accessory: SleepPhones.
-Can’t image trying to stay anywhere overnight without them…
+Can’t image trying to stay anywhere overnight without them!

-If you are traveling with children or seniors, you definitely want to take a day pack of some sort along as you visit Universal Studios Florida and Islands of Adventure.
-Even without kids or seniors, a pack of some sort will come in handy to hold camera equipment, sunscreen, and other personal items.
-(Remember, everything is more expensive to buy on-site.)
-We suggest using a backpack or fanny pack, but a diaper bag, tote bag, or large purse may be your pack of choice.
-Whatever you choose to use, consider the following ideas…
+If you are traveling with children or seniors, you definitely want to take a daypack of some sort along as you visit the Universal Orlando parks – and even without kids or seniors, a pack of some sort will come in handy to hold camera equipment, sunscreen, and other personal items.
+(Remember, everything is more expensive to buy on-site!)
+We suggest using a backpack or fanny pack, but a diaper bag, tote bag, or large purse will also get the job done.

 - IDs.
-While it’s a good rule of thumb for everyone old enough to have a valid government-issued ID, it is a requirement for each person who is 21 or older and wishes to purchase alcohol.
+While it’s a good rule of thumb for everyone old enough to have a valid, government-issued ID, it is a requirement for each person who is 21 or older and wishes to purchase alcohol.
 Keep in mind, for alcohol, it must be a government-issued photo ID – those papers you get when you lose your license don’t count.
-Also keep in mind you may need your Florida state-issued ID for certain Florida resident discounts.
+Also keep in mind you may need your Florida state-issued ID for certain Florida-resident discounts.

 - Rain ponchos.
-You really will get soaked on the water rides at Islands of Adventure, and in Orlando it rains every day in the summer.
+You really will get soaked on the water rides at Islands of Adventure, and, in Orlando, it rains every day in the summer.